 Housing costs in Waterford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 When you are in Waterford, you'll notice that it is more blue-collar than most other communities in America.
-37.76% of Waterford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Waterford is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Waterford who work in farm management occupations (15.07%), office and administrative support (14.51%), and maintenance occupations (6.37%).
+41.29% of Waterford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Waterford is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Waterford who work in farm management occupations (13.84%), management occupations (10.09%), and sales jobs (7.98%).

-The per capita income in Waterford in 2010 was $16,560, which is low income relative to California and the nation.
-This equates to an annual income of $66,240 for a family of four.
+The per capita income in Waterford in 2018 was $20,891, which is low income relative to California, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,564 for a family of four.
 However, Waterford contains both very wealthy and poor people as well.

 Waterford is an extremely ethnically-diverse city.
 The people who call Waterford home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Waterford, accounting for 49.46% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Waterford, accounting for 51.29% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Waterford residents report their race to be White, followed by Asian.
-Important ancestries of people in Waterford include Portuguese, Irish, Italian, and English.
+Important ancestries of people in Waterford include German, Irish, Portuguese, English, and Italian.

 The most common language spoken in Waterford is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Portuguese.